getong/getong_code_snippet/rust_code/rust_function.md

 ```
 ## use and crate
 `use` bring a `trait` into package, or shorten the namespace.
+`use` can import a item of a crate, a item can be a function, a trait, a binding.
 `extern crate` import package.

 ``` rust